 Location - 3 km from Baralacha La Pass and 70 km from Keylong

 Snuggled at an elevation of 4,930 m above sea level, Suraj Tal is the third highest lake in India and 21st highest lake in the world.
 This alpine lake is located close to Baralacha La Pass and on the meeting point of Lahaul Valley, Spiti Valley, and Zanskar Valley.
-The summer season is the best time to visit Suraj Tal from May to October when the region experiences comfortable weather.
+The summer season is the best time to visit Suraj Tal, from May to October, when the region experiences comfortable weather.
 In the winter season, the lake remains inaccessible due to heavy snowfall.
-This pristine lake is a revered place among Hindus as its name suggests, it is also known as ‘Lake of Sun God’.
+This pristine lake is a revered place among Hindus as its name suggests, it is also known as the 'Lake of Sun God'.
 Pilgrims visit here in a large number to take a holy dip.
-This emerald green mystical lake is fed by the glacier and forms Chandrabhaga River after Tandi in Himachal Pradesh, which later enters into Jammu and Kashmir forms Chenab River.
+This emerald green mystical lake is fed by the glacier and forms the Chandrabhaga River after Tandi in Himachal Pradesh, which later enters Jammu and Kashmir and forms the Chenab River.

 Nako Lake, Spiti Valley

 Location - 64 km from Tabo and 111 km from Kaza.